celestiaorg/CIPs/cips/cip-6.md

 ## Abstract

 Implement a global, consensus-enforced minimum gas price on all transactions.
 Ensure that all transactions can be decoded and have a valid signer with sufficient balance to cover the cost of the gas allocated in the transaction.
+The minimum gas price can be modified via on-chain governance.

 ## Motivation